 You can purchase assets from the Asset Store and use the majority of them in both personal and commercial projects, with the exception of "restricted assets".

 Assets may not be resold.
-Please see the sections below for further information, and take some time to look at our Asset Store Terms for further details on limitations of usage.
+Please see the sections below for further information, and take some time to look at our Asset Store Terms for further details on the limitations of usage.

 Assets for commercial use

 Once you have purchased/downloaded an asset from the Asset Store, it becomes yours to do with as you like within your games and apps.
 You will be able to use these assets in your game for commercial use on a royalty-free basis.